In case you missed it see what’s in this section

 Once a year, this day prompts us to take a moment to reflect on how far society has come on its journey to gender equality and to appreciate some of the most inspiring women in the world.

 Women first won the right to vote one hundred years ago thanks to the efforts of brave and forward thinking women and men.
-This year, we can celebrate some important ‘firsts’ too, among them: the first female president of the UK Supreme Court, the first female NFU (National Farmers Union) president and the first gender-neutral acting award (Emma Watson again)!
+Last year, we celebrated some important ‘firsts’ too, among them: the first female president of the UK Supreme Court, the first female NFU (National Farmers Union) president and the first gender-neutral acting award (Emma Watson again)!

 How do you maintain a work/life balance?